 - Tel: +886 (0)2 7703 8887

-Ziga Zaga is one of the restaurants of Hotel Hyatt and attracts an elite crowd.
-When the disc jockey takes over at 22:00, the place just rocks yet customers over 40 can still feel comfortable here, as the crowd is mixed.
-The place is a little expensive but again it is meant for a particular class of people.
-This bistro has a classic cocktail menu and excels in Italian cuisine.
+Ziga Zaga is one of the restaurants of the Grand Hyatt Taipei and attracts an elite crowd.
+When the disc jockey takes over at 10pm, the place rocks.
+However, it’s not just for the young crowd and over-40s can still feel comfortable here.
+The place is a little expensive, but it attracts a particular class of people.
+As a restaurant, it has a classic cocktail menu and excels in Italian cuisine.

-- Location: 2nd Floor, Grand Hyatt Hotel 2, Sung Sho Road, Taipei City
+- Location: 2nd Floor, Grand Hyatt Taipei, No. 2, Songshou Road, Xinyi District, Taipei City, Taiwan 110